 As you would perhaps expect, the sale of virus protection equipment has surged since the pandemic has begun. eCommerce purchases of gloves, antibacterial spray, masks and hand sanitiser have risen by a staggering 817%.

 How are social restrictions affecting consumer behaviour?

-Due to social restrictions that prevent people from different households mixing, there has been an increase of individuals using video conference apps and social media.
+Due to social restrictions that prevent people from different households mixing; there has been an increase of individuals using video conference apps and social media.
 In February 2020, 2.22 million users downloaded the video conferencing app Zoom, which is more users than it gained in the whole of 2019.
 People are spending more time on social media, but brands are posting less than ever.
-This may because they are running with reduced staff during the pandemic, or they are unsure of how their online platforms should handle the pandemic topic.
-Moving forward, more money is expected to be spent on social media advertising as the world continues to handle the pandemic, to capitalise on the extra time consumers are spending online.
+This may because they are running with reduced staff during the pandemic; or they are unsure of how their online platforms should handle the pandemic topic.
+Going forward, money spent via social media advertising is on a rise as the world continues to handle the pandemic, to capitalise on the extra time consumers are spending online.

 Circulate by CDA

 In March, to help business owners and marketeers during the coronavirus pandemic, we set up Circulate by CDA, which enables us to continue offering support and community throughout these times.
 If you would like more information on this, feel free to contact us directly and we will be happy to help.